FAQ

 Is Swaptacular meant only for small businesses?

 In Swaptacular, digital currencies issued by large businesses can be used and traded just as easily as the currencies issued by small businesses.
-Moreover, because the network is decentralized, large businesses can deploy their own Swaptacular nodes to manage the currencies they issue — preserving full control over their financial and technical infrastructure.
+Moreover, because the network is decentralized, large businesses can deploy their own Swaptacular nodes to manage the currencies they issue — retaining full control over their financial and technical infrastructure.

 What about taxes?